ceedee666/systems-integration/lab/connect-to-integration-suit.md

 1. Obtain an Access Token

-   - To obtain a token invoke perform a POST request to the `/oauth/token` endpoint of the authentication service.
+   - To obtain a token perform a POST request to the `/oauth/token` endpoint of the authentication service.
    - the following example shows how to perfome this call using HTTPie.
 This example assumes that the client ID, client secret and the URL are available